Stevie Wonder's Journey Through "The Secret Life of Plants": Packaging

 "Above and inside the embossed square is the outline of a flower with veined leaves.
 Stevie Wonder's Journey Through The Secret Life of Plants."

-Initial pressings of the album were also scented with a floral perfume.
+Initial pressings of the album were scented with a floral perfume, but this was discontinued after it was discovered that the perfume damaged the vinyl.

 Release

 After Stevie Wonder's previous albums Innervisions (1973), Fulfillingness' First Finale (1974), and Songs in the Key of Life (1976) all won the Grammy Award for Album of the Year, his next project was highly anticipated, and Motown marketed it aggressively.
 Although the Secret Life of Plants documentary film never received a wide release, Wonder's soundtrack album went all the way up to number four in the Rock and R&B Billboard charts in 1979 and was also certified platinum by Productores de Música de España, while the single "Send One Your Love" also reached number four.
 However, sales tapered off quickly, and label head Berry Gordy reportedly complained that the one million copies he pressed turned out to be 900,000 too many.